 The Doubt TV show stars Katherine Heigl as Sadie Ellis; Elliot Gould as Isaiah Roth; Laverne Cox as Cameron Wirth; Dreama Walker as Tiffany Simon; and Kobi Libii as Nick Brady.
 Sadie is a brilliant attorney who starts to fall for her charismatic client.
 Pediatric surgeon Billy Brennan (Steven Pasquale) was recently accused of murdering his girlfriend, 24 years ago.
 Sadie has to hide her growing feelings from everyone, including her close friend and colleague, Albert Cobb (Dulé Hill).
 Getting involved with her client could put Sadie’s career and happiness at risk — particularly if Billy is found guilty.
 She must work all the harder to prove reasonable doubt, even while she has some doubts of her own.

 The ratings are typically the best indication of a show’s likelihood of staying on the air.
 The higher the ratings (particularly the 18-49 demo), the better the chances for survival.

 2/23 update: You can see the rest of the latest night’s ratings.

 Note: If you’re not seeing the updated chart, please try reloading the page or view it here.

 Note: These are the Live + Same Day Ratings which include “live” viewing plus delayed DVR viewing, up until 3am local time that same night.
 Ratings marked with an “*” are the fast affiliate ratings and will be updated with the Live+SD numbers when they are made available.
 Typically, networks get paid for C+3 ratings which includes DVR viewing within three days of the original airing when commercials are watched.
 Those numbers are rarely released to the press.

 What do you think?
-Do you like the Doubt TV show on CBS?
-Do you think it should be cancelled or renewed for season two?
+Did you like the Doubt TV show on CBS?
+Should it have been cancelled or renewed for season two?